 The tram continued to sing when leaving for the eastern part of the island, where many new residential estates were located.
 Buildings decreased in size.
 Up and down, I captured a bell-shape skyline of the Hong Kong Island in two hours.

 Ding Ding soon became my favorite way to explore the city.
 I would always get on a tram to visit wherever it went to or just stay onboard as long as I wanted.
 Little by little, I could recognize all the buildings beside the route.
 I got off at certain places and went around by foot.
 I got lost several times, but Ding Ding was like my compass.
-Whenever I found the tram, I could found the way home.
+Whenever I found the tram, I could find the way home.
 My understanding of Hong Kong increased day by day, and my attachment to it also grew.